 Phuket leans less towards budget-friendly travel and is more towards opulent travel – especially around popular beach spots, where the beach resorts, cafes and shops are a little more upscale and pricey.

 That being said, Phuket still offers some incredible things at reasonable rates.
-From food to beverages and transportation, these are decently priced in most situations.
+These are decently priced in most situations from food to beverages and transportation.

 Things to See & Do